 To create the best workplace atmosphere for employee retention; enterprises need more than just mere financial rewards.
 To appreciate the people employers conduct and design various on-going reward and recognition program for employees.
-These trends in employee reward programs are a great gesture to thank the employees for their incredible contribution to the progress of the organization.
+These trends in company rewards for employee are a great gesture to thank the employees for their incredible contribution to the progress of the organization.
 According to a survey conducted by SHRM 80% of the organization reported having an employee recognition program which ranges anywhere from an employee of the month to gift cards or bonuses.

 Length of Service